How to iron on your new patch

 Iron the surface of your garment on its appropriate temperature to preheat the fabric and make it as flat as possible.

 Place your patch on the garment and cover it with your tea towel or cloth.
 This gives you a protective barrier between your new patch and the hot iron.

-Check the patch has adhered to the fabric, if it's not quite there give it another 10 seconds or so and repeat the process until it's fully stuck.
+Check the patch has adhered to the fabric, if it's not quite there give it another 15 seconds or so.
+Alternatively, turn the item over and apply heat from the back for 10-15 seconds.
+Repeat the process until it's fully stuck.

 Let it cool and you're done.

 Ironing on a patch only lasts for so long, around 20-30 washes, so for permanent results sewing your patch would be the best bet.
 Or better yet, ironing and sewing will greatly prolong your patches new life on your favourite jacket or bag.